rdhadda/QuizKombat/README.md

 ## User Experience (UX)

-QuizKombat is an interactive website that is designed to test the general knowledge of a player and provide feedback based on their answer.
+QuizKombat is an interactive website that is designed to test the general knowledge of a player and provide personalized feedback based on their answer.

 ### User Stories